John T. Curtis Ecology Scholarship

 Eligibility: Students must be either an undergraduate botany or zoology major, in good academic standing, and have an interest in ecology.
 Graduating seniors are not eligible.

 Application process: Applicants should submit a brief personal statement, a resume, a copy of their UW-Madison student record (unofficial transcript), and a letter of support from a faculty member or advisor by April 1.
-Applications should be submitted through the Common Scholarship Application portal.
+Applications should be emailed to email@example.com as a single PDF file.
 Award decisions will be made by May.

 Undergraduate Summer Research Awards